Bayrischzell: History

 Between 500 and 700 AD clearings were made in the area of today's municipality.
-In 1076 a hermitage with Margarethe chapel was founded by Haziga, the wife of Palatine Count Otto II.
-Of Scheyern-Wittelsbach.
+In 1076 a hermitage with Margarethe chapel was founded by Haziga, the wife of Palatine Count Otto II, of Scheyern-Wittelsbach.
 In 1079 this was converted into a monastery, but by 1085 was moved to Fischbachau.
 With its proximity to Tyrol, Bayrischzell was the scene of armed conflicts in both the Spanish and Austrian wars of succession and in the Napoleonic Wars and local mountain guard skirmishes with the Tyroleans.

 In 1811/12 the cell (or cell Margarethe) was made an independent parish.
 Since 1832, the town has been officially called Bayrischzell.

-On 5/6.
-December 1846 a "Haberfeldtreiben" took place, with over 100 drivers instead.
+On 5/6 December 1846 a "Haberfeldtreiben" took place, with over 100 drivers instead.
 By 1900 tourism began to take off.

-The coat of arms in its current form has existed since 1959, with silver diamonds is reminiscent of the close historical relationship with the Wittelsbachs.
+The coat of arms in its current form has existed since 1959, with silver diamonds reminiscent of the close historical relationship with the Wittelsbachs.

 From 1900 a railway was constructed along the Leitzachtal, from Munich to Bayrischzell via Westerham.
 On 1 October 1911, the terminus of the railway Schliersee-Bayrischzell became operational.
 In 1970 the Wendelstein Cable Car was completed.